apache/flink/docs/apis/streaming/index.md

 ### Local Execution Environment

 A `LocalStreamEnvironment` starts a Flink system within the same JVM process it was created in.
-If you start the LocalEnvironement from an IDE, you can set breakpoints in your code and easily debug your program.
+If you start the LocalEnvironment from an IDE, you can set breakpoints in your code and easily debug your program.

 A LocalEnvironment is created and used as follows: